Atlanta Disability Discrimination Lawyer

 Hall & Lampros is an Atlanta disability discrimination attorney who understands how facing unfair treatment at work because of a disability can disrupt your life.
 You may struggle with emotional stress, prejudice, and barriers to your professional growth.
 Hall & Lampros can be part of the team that helps you regain your confidence and protect your rights.

 As a dedicated law firm for disability discrimination cases, Hall & Lampros serves all of Atlanta, Georgia.
 Our office is located at 300 Galleria Pkwy, Suite 300, Atlanta, GA 30339.
-If you or a family member has experienced disability discrimination due to the negligence or actions of another, contact Hall & Lampros by calling 423-393-3200 to schedule a risk-free, no-obligation consultation.
+If you or a family member has experienced disability discrimination due to the negligence or actions of another, contact Hall & Lampros by calling 404-876-8100 to schedule a consultation.
 Let us assist you in securing the justice and compensation you deserve.

 Recent Review: